SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-08-Tweet-Comments-Backend/README.md

 To start working on *Exercise 8*, the `tweet_comments` module, we will switch to `exercise-8` branch in git.

-1. Using your Git Pane, click on `Discard All` (Discard all unstaged changes in the list) as shown in the picture below.
+1. Select the folder `cloud-cf-furnitureshop-product-ratings` in your Web IDE Files explorer and then using your Git Pane, click on `Discard All` (Discard all unstaged changes in the list) as shown in the picture below.
     ![Step Image](images/Exercise8_1-1_Git_discard_all.png)

 2. In the confirmation dialog that appears, click on `Discard`.